susumu-kushi/civil-society-control-engineering/numa-theory.md

 # Numa Theory

 Numa Theory views law as a practical philosophy for realizing civil society.

-Law is not merely a collection of rules,
+Law is not merely a collection of rules, nor merely a technique of interpretation.

-nor merely a technique of interpretation.
-Its purpose is to analyze reality and evaluate society according to the

-principles of civil society.
+Its purpose is to analyze reality and evaluate society according to the principles of civil society.

-## About Dr. Seiya Numa（沼正也）
+## About Dr. Seiya Numa (沼正也)

-Numa Theory is based on the legal philosophy of Dr. Seiya Numa,a Japanese legal scholar who viewed law as a practical

-philosophyfor realizing civil society.
+Numa Theory is based on the legal philosophy of Dr. Seiya Numa, a Japanese legal scholar who viewed law as a practical philosophy for realizing civil society.

-His work focused on the relationship between independence,equality, and freedom, and on the role of law in protecting

-human beings from domination and dependency.
+His work focused on the relationship between independence, equality, and freedom, and on the role of law in protecting human beings from domination and dependency.

 ## Historical Perspective